King Street, Hamilton, Ontario: Architecture

 Modern day architectural developments on King Street include the following, Phase 1 of Lloyd D. Jackson Square (mall) was completed, including 100 King Street West (Stelco Tower) and 1 James Street North (Bank of Montreal Pavilion) in 1972.
 Then in 1977, the second phase of Jackson Square was completed along with a 9 storey office building called the Robert Thomson Building, but not the department store intended to be its major attraction.
 Also in 1977, The Art Gallery of Hamilton opened beside the Board of Education building.
 In 1981, The Hamilton Convention Centre and the government office tower above it opened.
 The tower was named the Ellen Fairclough Building one year later in 1982.
 In 1983, 120 King Street West (Standard Life Centre) opened at the west end of Jackson Square.
 In 1985, Sheraton Hamilton, connected to Jackson Square, opened, boosting downtown Hamilton's hotel space.
-In 1985, FirstOntario Centre (Formerly Copps Coliseum),a sports and entertainment arena with a capacity of up to 19,000 (depending on event type and configuration) opens its doors for business (one block North of King Street at Bay Street).
+In 1985, TD Coliseum (formerly Copps Coliseum, FirstOntario Centre, and Hamilton Arena), a sports and entertainment arena with a capacity of up to 19,000 (depending on event type and configuration) opens its doors for business (one block North of King Street at Bay Street).
 It was named after the former Hamilton mayor, Victor K. Copps.
 In 1987, the first of two reflective glass buildings of the CIBC tower (Commerce Place I) opened at King and James opposite Gore Park.
 The other (Commerce Place II) opened in 1990.